Codecademy/docs/content/python/concepts/math-module/terms/math-acos/math-acos.md

 - `x`: A number between `-1` and `1` representing the cosine value for which the arc cosine is to be calculated.

-The `math.acos()` function returns a numeric value between 0 and π, which represents the inverse cosine of the value `n`.
+The `math.acos()` function returns a numeric value between 0 and π, which represents the inverse cosine of the value `x`

 ## Example